dymmond/lilya/docs/en/docs/routing.md

 !!!
 Tip
     In case of multiple StaticFiles you can enable the fall-through behavior by setting the `fall_through` argument to `True` for all but the last StaticFiles.

-!!!
-Note
-    Unfortunately, there is no sniff method yet.
-    Therefore, you must be cautious when inspecting the body (`Request`) to raise `lilya.exceptions.ContinueRouting`.

 #### Examples